UBC-MDS/beautiful-jekyll/resources_pages/quiz.md

 - **Cheatsheet**: You are allowed one double-sided A4 cheatsheet.
 - **CWL password**: Please memorize your password as you need it to log on to Canvas.

+&nbsp;
 ### Special Circumstances

-#### I finished the quiz early
+1. I finished the quiz early

-Wait quietly on your seat until the end of the quiz period.
+  - Wait quietly on your seat until the end of the quiz period.

-#### I need to use the washroom
+2. I need to use the washroom

-Raise your hand and notify the invigilator.
+  - Raise your hand and notify the invigilator.
 Leave only if you are permitted to.
 However, we recommend that you use the washroom before the quiz.